Emergencies During Office Hours

 All three of our locations are equipped to handle your emergency vet care in Brevard County, FL.
 However, for any urgent medical need outside of our regular hours, seek care at a 24/7 animal emergency hospital.
 We refer our clients to the hospitals listed below.

 Recognizing a Pet Emergency Situation

 Pet emergencies come in all shapes and sizes, and sometimes the signs can be subtle.
-If ever you are unsure about any small change in your pet's behavior, call us immediately and after a few questions, we will determine whether your pet is in need of urgent medical care.
+If ever you are unsure about any small change in your pet's behavior, call us and after a few questions, we will determine whether your pet is in need of urgent medical care.
 However, some signs are definite emergencies and should be addressed straight away.
-Bring your pet straight to us or a 24/7 animal emergency hospital if they exhibit any of these symptoms:
+Call us immediately to make sure we have a doctor available or one of the 24/7 animal emergency hospitals if they exhibit any of these symptoms: